kroschu/grav/plugins/autoseo/README.md

 ### Authors

-`AutoSeo` is developed and maintained by Laurent Ongaro.
+`AutoSeo` was developed and maintained by Laurent Ongaro and is now looked after by Nuno Costa.